y3owk1n/cmd.nvim/README.md

 > [!NOTE]
 > Note that the notifier in the demo is my custom notifier, not a built in one.

+> [!WARNING]
+> This plugin might not cover all edges and use cases, but it covers all my needs at this moment.
+Feel free to send in
+> PRs instead of asking for fix or issue reports.

 ## ✨ Features

 - **🔄 Async Execution** - Run commands without blocking Neovim
-- **📊 Progress Notifications** - Beautiful spinners and progress indicators
+- **📊 Progress Notifications** - Beautiful spinners and progress indicators (snacks.nvim, mini.notify, fidget.nvim or
+  custom)
-- **🔍 Shell Completion** - Native shell completion for any command
+- **🔍 Shell Completion** - Native shell completion for any command (your shell must support it, only for `fish` now, need help please!)
 - **📜 Command History** - Track and rerun previous commands
 - **🖥️ Dual Output Modes** - Buffer output or terminal execution
 - **⚙️ Environment Control** - Per-executable environment variables
 - **⏰ Timeout Management** - Configurable timeouts with graceful cancellation
 - **🎯 Smart Terminal Detection** - Auto-detect commands that need terminal mode
-- **🔌 Plugin Integration** - Works with snacks.nvim, mini.notify, fidget.nvim

 ## 📦 Installation